Japan: 19 killed in Osaka building fire — reports | DW | 17.12.2021

 At least 19 have died after suffering a cardiac arrest from a fire that broke out in a building in the western Japanese city, reported Japan's public broadcaster NHK.
 Police are investigating arson as a possible cause.

-At least 19 people have died after a fire broke out in a building in a shopping district in the western Japanese city of Osaka, local media reported on Friday.
+At least 19 people have died after a fire broke out in a building in a shopping district in the western Japanese city of Osaka, local media reported on Friday citing the emergency services.

-Japanese public broadcaster NHK reported that 28 people were affected by the fire and 27 of them had been found in a state of cardiac arrest.
-Osaka city fire deparment official Akira Kishimoto said at least 23 of them had been taken to nearby hospitals.
+Japanese public broadcaster NHK ealier reported that 28 people were affected by the fire and 27 of them had been found in a state of cardiac arrest — a phrase commonly used in Japanese media for people whose deaths are yet to be confirmed but are feared dead.
+Osaka city fire department official Akira Kishimoto said at least 23 of them had been taken to nearby hospitals.

-Kishimoto added the fire broke out on the fourth floor of the building located in a busy business area near the Kitashinchi train station.
+Kishimoto said the fire broke out on the fourth floor of the building located in a busy business area near the Kitashinchi train station.

-Police said they were investigating the cause of the fire for suspected arson.
+Police said they were investigating arson as a potential cause of the fire.

 Local media footage showed dozens of firefighters outside the building, with the charred interior of the fourth floor being quite visible through broken windows.

-The multistoried building houses several kinds of businesses, from a psychiatric clinic on the fourth floor to a beauty salon, a clothes store and an English-language school on the rest of the floors.
+The high-rise building houses several kinds of businesses, from a psychiatric clinic on the fourth floor to a beauty salon, as well as a clothes store and an English-language school.

 The blaze, which broke out around 10 a.m. local time, had been extinguished within half an hour, officials told the AFP news agency.